Harish7882/UCB_ML_CLASS/practical_applns/assignment5_1_starter/README.md

 5. People are accepting coupons more during `Mid Afternoon` and `Evening` (over 80%) compared to early morning (66%) and mid morning (70%).
 6. People are preferring coupons that has a longer expiry time window (1D validity over 2H validity).
 7. "Widowers" are suprisingly accepting these coupons more (85%) than other cohorts - even Single people (75%).

+#### Next Steps:
+Similar analysis can be done for other coupon types to determine what fators play a role in their acceptance rates.
+Then we could think abt developing models for predicting acceptance for each of them and develop a recommender system on top of it to pick the best coupon to present to the driver for maximizing acceptance.